What are CSI specifications?

-We’ve seen some interesting specs in the last few years.
+We’ve seen some interesting CSI 3 part specifications in the last few years.
 One that hits home is the dryer vent spec.

-I received a spec to review a few days ago.
+I received a CSI 3 part specification to review a few days ago.
 It was for a dryer vent.
 I had to take a second look; yep, this is the dryer vent that goes on the side of your house.
 Why would anyone write a CSI 3-part spec for a dryer vent?
-I am not entirely why a manufacturer would pay or a consultant would write a commercial CSI 3 part specification for a dryer vent that is primarily used on residential projects.
+I am not entirely sure why a manufacturer would pay or a consultant would write a commercial CSI 3 part specification for a dryer vent that is primarily used on residential projects.

-Another spec we reviewed was from an epoxy floor coating manufacturer.
+Another specification we reviewed was from an epoxy floor coating manufacturer.
 The company manufactures epoxy floor coatings, concrete stains, sealers, and decorative flooring products.
-They took the next step to have a company write them a specification.
+They took the next step to have a professionally written specification.

-The spec writing company decided to group all of their products into a single, massively complex spec, without regard for how design professionals specify the products on a project.
+The specification writing company decided to group all of their products into a single, massively complex specification, without regard for how design professionals specify the products on a project.
 The manufacturers would have been better served by writing three simple specifications using CSI MasterFormat recommendations.

-Unfortunately, these manufacturers weren’t able to identify the problem and continue to supply these specs to design professionals without knowing it’s of no use.
+Unfortunately, these manufacturers weren’t able to identify the problem and continue to supply the specifications to design professionals without knowing it’s of no use.

 How will design professionals find them?

 A well-written specification should be accessible on your website.
 So, design professionals that seek out your products can download them 24/7.
 If your product is going to be specified, your website is typically the first stop for a design professional.

 Specifications are a journey and it’s not a simple box to check.
 Don’t assign the specification writing task to the new architectural rep or take advice from the website guy.